 Other engagements include her Arizona Opera debut as Donna Elvira in Don Giovanni, Suzuki at The Berkshire Opera Festival, Mercédès in Carmen for her Santa Fe Opera debut, Stéphano in Roméo et Juliette with Des Moines Metro Opera, and Neris in Medea with The Glimmerglass Festival.
 On the concert stage, she has been heard in performances of Bach’s B minor mass, Mozart’s Mass in C Minor, Handel’s Messiah, and Durufle’s Requiem.

-In 2015 Ms. Larsen joined The Metropolitan Opera roster covering La Muse/Nicklausse in Bartlett Sher’s production of Les contes d’Hoffmann, debuted with the Pacific Symphony as Mercédès in Carmen, and performed Mozart’s Mass in C Minor with the Fresno Master Chorale.
-She returned to Wolf Trap Opera as a soloist in Steven Blier’s The Rodgers Family – A Century of Musicals, as well as Susanna in The Ghosts of Versailles.
-Other performances included Duruflé’s Requiem and Handel’s Messiah with Orchestra Seattle.
+In 2015 Ms. Larsen joined The Metropolitan Opera roster covering La Muse/Nicklausse in Bartlett Sher’s production of Les contes d’Hoffmann, debuted with the Pacific Symphony as Mercédès in Carmen, and returned to Wolf Trap Opera as a soloist in Steven Blier’s The Rodgers Family – A Century of Musicals.

-Ms. Larsen is from Roseville, MN and earned a bachelor of music from Simpson and her master’s degree from Rice University.
+Ms. Larsen is from Roseville, MN and is a graduate of Simpson College and Rice University.
 She continued her training with residencies at the Aspen Opera Theater Center, Sarasota Opera, Virginia Opera, Wolf Trap Opera, The Glimmerglass Festival, The Santa Fe Opera and Seattle Opera.
-Ms. Larsen is the recipient of the Catherine Filene Shouse Career Grant at Wolf Trap, the Donald Gramm Memorial Award from The Santa Fe Opera, is a two-time recipient of the Seattle Opera Guild Training Grant, and was 3rd place winner in the 2013 Houston Grand Opera Eleanor McCollum Competition.
+Ms. Larsen is the recipient of the Catherine Filene Shouse Career Grant from Wolf Trap Opera, the Donald Gramm Memorial Award from The Santa Fe Opera, is a two-time recipient of the Seattle Opera Guild Training Grant, and was 3rd place winner in the 2013 Houston Grand Opera Eleanor McCollum Competition.